-The applicant indicates that Westminster Retirement Communities, Inc. currently operates ten SNFs with a total of 821 beds, as part of its life care communities.
-WWJC provides the following facility inspection ratings for these SNFs.
+The applicant indicates that Westminster Retirement Communities, Inc. currently operates nine SNFs with a total of 711 beds as part of its life care communities.
+However, it appears that the applicant does not include one of Westminster Retirement Communities, Inc.'s facilities in its facilities and bed count.
+The reviewer finds ten SNFs with a total of 821 beds, as part of Westminster's life care communities.
+With the exception of Westminster Baldwin Park, WWJC provides the following facility inspection ratings for these SNFs.